 The Fund recognises that interest rates can vary and can affect both income to the Fund and the value of the net assets available to pay benefits.
-The assumed interest rate volatility is 210 basis point (BPS) per annum.
+The assumed interest rate volatility is 210 basis point (BPS) per annum (100 BPS in 2021/22).